Charles A. Willoughby: Between the wars

 After the war ended, Willoughby did not remain in the Air Service, but returned to the infantry, and commanded demonstration machine gun units at the Infantry School at Fort Benning, Georgia.
 In October 1919 he joined the 24th Infantry (one of the U.S. Army's two African-American regiments), as a company and battalion commander, stationed at Columbus, New Mexico.
 He was then sent to San Juan, Puerto Rico, where he served as a company and battalion commander in the Puerto-Rican 65th Infantry from February 1921 to May 1923.
 While serving in Puerto Rico he married Juana Manuela Rodríguez in May 1923.
 They had a daughter, Olga Antonia (Toni), who was born on 25 December 1925.
 It was her second marriage, and he also acquired two stepchildren, a daughter and a son.

 This was followed by temporary duty with the Military Intelligence Division at the War Department to prepare Willoughby for his next assignment, as a military attaché.
 His talent for languages made him a good choice for this role; he was fluent in English, Spanish, German, French, and later, Japanese.
-Over the next five years he served at the American legations in Caracas, Venezuela, Bogota, Colombia and Quito, Ecuador.
+Over the next five years he served at the American legations in Caracas, Venezuela, Bogotá, Colombia, and Quito, Ecuador.
 He received awards from the governments of Venezuela and Ecuador, and the Order of Saints Maurice and Lazarus from Benito Mussolini's Italian government for his assistance to Italian airlines in South America.
+Willoughby was an admirer of Mussolini, writing that "Historical judgment, freed from the emotional haze of the moment, will credit Mussolini with wiping out a memory of defeat by re-establishing the traditional military supremacy of the white race".
 While serving as an attaché, he wrote an article, "A Great Patriotic Shrine, the House of Bolivar", that was published in the Bulletin of the Pan-American Union.

 Writing about the Rif War in 1926, Willoughby ventured the opinion that: